Emily is the illustrator of our stunning designs at Born Hybrid, and Ashley is in charge of logistics, but what...

 A Note To End On…

 So I hope this article has been useful for some people.
-If you have any questions, or if you can think of something that’s not been covered, just let me know in the comments and I’ll add it in.
+If you have any questions on how to design T-shirts, or if you can think of something that’s not been covered, just let me know in the comments and I’ll add it in.

 More from Born Curious...